golemfactory/awesome-golem/README.md

 - [Golem Community GLM Rewards Program](https://blog.golemproject.net/community-incentives-program/) - Participate in the community and get rewarded for it in GLM!
 - [Golem Network Discussion Group](https://t.me/GolemProject) - Community driven Telegram channel.

+## Contributing

+Pull requests and issues to with suggestions Awesome Golem are welcome!
+Please read the [contributing](contributing.md) guidelines before submitting a PR.